donaldboulton/publiuslogic/src/pages/index.md

 ### Abstract

-In embodiments of calc vmin vmax screen matchMedia query algorithm to a physics-based grid, cell, item layout.
+In embodiments of [calc](https://css-tricks.com/a-complete-guide-to-calc-in-css/) [vmin vmax](https://css-tricks.com/simple-little-use-case-vmin/) screen matchMedia query algorithm to a [physics-based](https://en.wikipedia.org/wiki/Rendering_(computer_graphics)) grid, cell, item layout.
 Using matchMedia browser screen query's that displays a grid layout interface that includes items within cells in a grid cell layout, and the Browser implements a physics-based `window.matchMedia` algorithm as a computer screen grid layout that can receive a redesign input based on screen size media query's to manipulate items within a cell in the grid layout interface.

 The physics-based screen algorithm is implemented to then determine one or more of the cell items that are proximate to the manipulated cell based on edge relations between an edge of the manipulated cell and respective edges of the one or more grid items.

 The screen matchMedia query algorithm can then reconfigure the one or more proximate cells based on the redesign input to the manipulated items and the edge relations between the edges of the cells and/or there items.

+This is a work in progress, If you can help or have any comments use PubliusLogic Slack or GitHub issues for discussions.

 ## Netlify Server